 Their female dog will always notice and smell whenever I visit my friend’s house.
 She will always follow me wherever I go and sit on my lap whenever I sit.

 One time I visited there again, but this time I brought my female friend from school.
 I noticed that my friend’s female dog is ignoring the girl I brought, and even though the girl gave her some snacks, the dog still loved to be on my lap than the girl who gave her a snack.

 With this scenario that happened to me, I concluded that dogs could identify their owners’, or other humans’ gender.
 There is one study that has been made that will support my conclusion.

 In one study, they tested 51 dogs and let them sit in the middle of the opposite gender one by one.
 Each dog should sit in the middle; after that, they will play the sound of a man’s and a woman’s voices.
 The experiment was made to see if dogs could combine humans’ visual and vocal cues.

 What are the results?
 Some dogs look at the person of the gender associated with the voice, and some dogs did not.
 They also concluded that dogs from a home with three or more adults were much better at distinguishing the voice of each gender than dogs living with a single owner.

 So do pets like dogs know the gender of their owner?
 Yes!
 Dogs and cats can tell the gender of their owner.
 Pets living with three or more adults are much better at distinguishing the gender of each human.

 All animals have gender to classify themselves, and to know what are their roles during reproduction and their role in their group.
 Some animals that can change their gender do this strategy to survive, mate, and protect themselves from various dangers.

 Now that you know that animals know what their gender is.
 I hope it adds up to your knowledge.
-If you like to learn more about animals, click the “fun facts” in the menu section above.
+If you want to learn more about animals, click the “fun facts” in the menu above.